Case Study: HumanWare

 After gathering customer feedback, HumanWare identified the need for a new feature to be integrated into its Prodigi software and BrailleNote devices.
 The feature had to allow people with a visual impairment to access lexical definitions quickly.

 Historically, many users resorted to using an online dictionary when access to Prodigi or BrailleNote was unavailable.
-However, it became evident that the time constraints associated with online research needed to be addressed.
+However, it become evident that the time constraints associated with online research needed to be addressed.

 HumanWare, therefore, decided that an integrated, onboard dictionary was required to provide more accessibility for braille usage.